The Nigel Farage Show On LBC: Watch From 6pm

 The Nigel Farage Show is live from at 6pm and you can watch it here.

-With the Halloween deadline for Brexit fast approaching and the competition over who will be the next Prime Minister heating up, Nigel Farage takes your calls.
+Following Boris Johnson's appearance on LBC this morning and a day of discussion about who will be the next Prime Minister, Nigel Farage takes your calls.

 Get involved in today's debate by calling Nigel on 0345 60 60 973.